dminear/easy-touch-raspberry-pi/README.md

 stop the thing is to CTRL-z to background the process and then kill it with a "kill %<jobnumber>", which is usually "kill %1".
 It would be nice to find a way for the HTTPServer to stop.

+2014-06-18

+Started work on the change.py script which is the post action from the status page.
+Need to build the changes and send them as commands to the redis pubsub channel.

+Also, both the index and change pages output and accept JSON messages if the query string includes '?json=1', so a JSON request would be to http://localhost:8080/?json=1 (by default, if no page is specified then / turns into index.py, to you could also use http://localhost:8080/index.py?json=1 to get a json configuration back.
+Note that the mime type is application/json, so don't get fooled by that.